-Attendance: All required Advisory Committee members, Chair, Advisor and Expert Member(s), and the graduate student are expected to be physically present at the same location for the thesis defense.
+Attendance - see Pandemic Exception Below: All required Advisory Committee members, Chair, Advisor and Expert Member(s), and the graduate student are expected to be physically present at the same location for the thesis defense.
 However, there may be scheduling challenges due to travel, illness, etc. Technology, such as teleconferencing and videoconferencing, may be used for a physically absent Advisor or Expert Member; the student and Chair must be physically present.
 In exceedingly rare cases where scheduling is particularly challenging, the Graduate College must approve alternative attendance formats.
 A change of Advisory Committee member may also be necessary for defenses where a member cannot be available in any format for an extended period of time.
 In such circumstances, a conversation should occur with the affected committee member prior to selecting a replacement committee member for consideration by the Dean of the Graduate College.
-A Committee Change Request Form is available for these situations and requires signature approval of all Committee members.
-Submission of questions via another Advisory Committee member is not an acceptable way to participate in the final thesis defense.
+A Committee Change Request Form is online and is available in Round Up (student login) for these types of situations.
+It requires signature approval of all current and proposed Committee members.
+Submission of questions via another Advisory Committee member is not an acceptable way toparticipate in the final thesis defense.